intel/neural-compressor/docs/source/coding_style.md

 To improve the quality and maintainability of INC code, we summarized some common coding standards and conventions.

 There are many popular programming conventions, and they may conflict with each other.
-To avoid overly arguing formatting, we make decisions based on the following priorities.
+To avoid overly arguing formatting, we make decisions based on the following priorities:

-Priority:

 - [Google Python Style](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings), [PEP 8](https://peps.python.org/pep-0008/)
 - Framework Style